 What do I "do" on a labyrinth?
 Our labyrinth walks are facilitated by Linda Mikell who is certified by Veriditas, The Voice of the Labyrinth Movement, founded in 1966.
 Veriditas is a non-profit organization dedicated to introducing people to the healing, meditative powers of the labyrinth.
 Linda describes the ways to meditate on the way in, in the center and on the way out.
 Linda provides the atmosphere for quiet meditation and holds the sacred space at the entrance to the labyrinth.
 You walk to recorded music especially made for labyrinth walking.
 The evening labyrinth walk is usually lit with candles around its perimeter.
 After walking there is a sharing and a closing circle.

 When are the walks?
-Every Thursday afternoon at 1:30 PM there is a labyrinth walk held in the sanctuary on the Petite Chartres Labyrinth.
+Every Thursday afternoon at 1:30 p.m. a labyrinth walk is held in the sanctuary on the Petite Chartres Labyrinth.
 This spiritual, but non-sectarian practice is meditative, stress reducing and energizing.
-Choose from many intentions for your walk; gratitude, remembrance, problem solving, relaxation, soul searching.
+Choose from many intentions for your walk: gratitude, remembrance, problem solving, relaxation, soul searching.
 The process is fully explained and everyone is welcome.
-Evening walks are held once a month on the second Tuesday of the month at 7:00 pm.
-If you come early you can watch Tai Chi on the candle lit labyrinth.
+Evening walks are held once a month on the second Tuesday of the month at 8:00 p.m.
+If you come early, you can watch Tai Chi on the candle-lit labyrinth.
 We hope to see you on the path.
-Free-will donation accepted.
 There is also a labyrinth located outside in our back garden.
 This labyrinth is available at all times during daylight hours.

 Walking The Labyrinth

 People walk labyrinths for many reasons and with many different intentions.
 Here are a few: